 We need proof—results from powerlifting, weightlifting, or strongman events, videos or photos (with real weights), or objective observers.
 Then we may believe a claimed number, even if unseen, if it’s in line with proven feats.
-Our ranking of the following nine pro wrestlers puts a premium on overall strength, ideally in a variety of lifts and events.
+Our ranking of the following 10 pro wrestlers puts a premium on overall strength, ideally in a variety of lifts and events.
 So here, in order, are the strongest pro wrestlers of all time.

-9. SUPERSTAR BILLY GRAHAM
+10. SUPERSTAR BILLY GRAHAM

 strongest pro wrestlers of all time